 And here is a video of the scene:

-Today, we decided to explore outside the historic downtown area, by walking through the St Cyprien neighborhood to the Cartoucherie neighborhood.
-Our destination: Les Halles de la Cartoucherie.
-The Halles de la Cartoucherie bills itself as "a third place, a hybrid space combining food, sport, culture, work and social ties, in a changing district of Toulouse".
+Today, we decided to explore outside the historic downtown area of Toulouse, by walking through the St Cyprien neighborhood to the Cartoucherie neighborhood.
+Our destination is Les Halles de la Cartoucherie.
+Halles de la Cartoucherie bills itself as "a third place, a hybrid space combining food, sport, culture, work and social ties, in a changing district of Toulouse".

-First, we had to get there!
-The Cartoucherie neighborhood is on the other side of the Garonne from the Capitole neighborhood, where we are staying.
+First, we had to get there.
+The Cartoucherie neighborhood is on the other side of the Garonne River from the Capitole neighborhood, where we are staying.
 Our first scenic stop is at Le Pont Neuf.
 Of course, the inside joke is that this translate to "The New Bridge", which was built between 1544 and 1632.
 It's considered a masterpiece of the Renaissance and early 17th century.
+Apparently almost every French town has a "new bridge".

 Started in the 16th century by Toulouse craftsmen, it was completed by the Parisian architect Jacques Lemercier.
 Along with the Pont Neuf in Paris and the Henry IV bridge in Châtellerault, the Toulouse bridge belongs to a new generation of innovative structures that were free of the houses and stores that cluttered the deck of medieval bridges.
 Moreover, Lemercier made a synthesis between bridges of Roman antiquity, for the use of superimposed spouts intended to spread the current and for the openings on the piers, and works of the Italian Renaissance such as the Ponte Sisto of Rome for its oculi or the Ponte Santa Trinita of Florence for its lowered arches allowing to moderate the difference in level.